 It’s not really about undercutting everybody else that’s selling at retail, because it’s just a race to the bottom then.
 If they wanted to do that then they would just keep to clearance, because there’s more margin there.

 But it’s a challenge not being the cheapest.
 On some items we could be, but on others there just wasn’t the margin.
 UKSW was buying from the wholesaler as a retailer, and getting the same kind of prices as everybody else.
 That was one of the reasons they stayed away from it for so long.
 While clearance is good, why try to compete?

 So how did you get the project started?

 The first thing we did was plan out exactly what we were going to do.
 We started with eBay because that was going to be easiest, and we knew we could have a second eBay account.
 Also if we started with eBay, all the data could be done for Amazon using ChannelAdvisor.

-We had a SKU and a title, attributes like colour and size, then a link to a catalogue image and pricing.
+We had a SKU and a title, attributes like color and size, then a link to a catalog image and pricing.
 That’s the only data we had.
-The titles weren’t optimised, so it would just say something like, “rugby short maroon”.
+The titles weren’t optimized, so it would just say something like, “rugby short maroon”.
 The data was very minimal.
-If you think about a wholesale catalogue, they don’t need anything more than that because you’re supposed to know what you’re buying.
+If you think about a wholesale catalog, they don’t need anything more than that because you’re supposed to know what you’re buying.

 We had to expand the titles, expand the descriptions, to appeal to real consumers

 Then we went onto Amazon, and had to make sure we had all the Amazon specifics as well as things like color mapping, department, and the nice new images of course.
 For eBay we had a logo on the images, but for Amazon you can’t have that.
 Also the browse nodes and keywords for Amazon are very essential.